SzD88/SzD88/README.md

 ### Welcome on my GitHub
-I am a aspiring programmer from Poland, working on several frontend and backend projects using ASP.NET and Angular.
+I am an aspiring programmer from Poland, working on several frontend and backend projects using ASP.NET and Angular.

 I am constantly trying to improve my backend and frontend skills.